 John Carpenter described Big Trouble in Little China, the 11th film he directed, as an "action adventure comedy kung fu ghost story monster movie."
 We'll add that the 1986 feature starred Kurt Russell, Dennis Dun, Kim Cattrall, and James Hong, with Russell playing Jack Burton, a man whose attempts to be John Wayne are constantly undermined by his overall ineptitude and lack of understanding of what's going on around him.
 Dun portrayed Wang Chi, Burton's friend and the real action star of the duo.
 Wang's fiancée gets kidnapped by David Lo Pan (James Hong), who needs a woman with green eyes to end a curse.
-Though the film—which was released 30 years ago—was a flop upon its release, it has since gained cult classic status.
+Though the film was a flop upon its release, it has since gained cult classic status.

 1. IT WAS ORIGINALLY WRITTEN AS AN 1890s WESTERN.